pseoane84/Rocket_Elevators_Express/README.md

 ---

 ## What is dotenv (for environment variables)
-dotenv is a Node.js package that loads environment variables from a .env file into process.env.
-It helps keep sensitive information like ports, database URLs, or API keys out of your source code.
-This is useful for maintaining clean code and secure configurations.
+dotenv is a Node.js package that loads environment variables from a `.env` file into `process.env`.
+It helps keep sensitive information like ports, database URLs, or API keys **out of your source code**, making the project more secure and flexible.

+For example, our current `.env` file contains:
+PORT=3000
+ENVIRONMENT=local

+In future modules, when Rocket Elevators integrates a database, we will also add:
+MONGODB_URI=mongodb+srv://username:password@cluster.mongodb.net/rocket_db

+This approach keeps credentials safe and makes it easier to switch between local, development, and production environments.

 ---